Battery233/ST_COURSEWORK/README.md

 For black box testing (writing JUnit tests), please use the Jar file under the jar/ directory and write your tests according to the specifications (see Specifications.pdf)

 Source code of the implementation is under the src/ directory.
 Use this to achieve high code coverage.

+src/Task1Functional.java is the functional testing part for the code.

+code-coverage-1.JPG is the code coverage graph for functional testing.

+branch-coverage-1.JPG is the branch coverage graph for functional testing.